Where is Colorado Avalanche's stadium?

 Alongside serving as the home venue for the Avalanche and the Denver Nuggets, the arena complex includes amenities such as a basketball practice facility for the Nuggets and the Breckenridge Brewery Mountain House, a restaurant accessible both within and outside the Center.

-Read more About Colorado Avalanche Playoff History
+Read more about: Colorado Avalanche Playoff History

 The Ball Arena boasts a versatile seating capacity that adapts to various events.
 For basketball games, the arena accommodates up to 19,520 spectators (since 2017).
 Over the years, the capacity for basketball has fluctuated, with previous figures including 19,718 (2016-17), 19,155 (2006-2016), and 19,099 (1999-2006).
 When hosting hockey games or lacrosse matches, the arena comfortably holds 17,809 attendees (since 2017).
 For arena football events, the capacity is slightly lower at 17,417.
 During concerts, the arena can accommodate a larger crowd of up to 20,000 spectators, while special events can draw even more with a capacity of 21,000 attendees.

 The parking cost at the Ball Arena varies depending on the event.
-Currently, parking tickets start at $37, with prices subject to change based on the specific game or event.
+The parking tickets start at $37, with prices subject to change based on the specific game or event.
+The parking lots open three hours prior to any event.
+Moreover, Credit/Debit cards are accepted at all parking lots for all events.
+Moreover, cash payments are only accepted at the Tundra Lot, also, parking rates will be discounted ($5.00) at the Tundra Lot while paying with credit/debit cards. (via Spothero)

-Colorado Avalanche stadium
+Colorado Avalanche's stadium notable events

 The Ball Arena has hosted several notable events across various sports and other notable events.
 In terms of hockey, it hosted the 2001 NHL All-Star Game and two Stanley Cup Finals series in 2001 and 2022, both of which the Avalanche won.
 Additionally, it hosted NCAA Division I hockey tournaments and the Frozen Four round in 2007 and 2008, respectively.
 In terms of basketball, the arena hosted the 2005 NBA All-Star Game and was the venue for three games of the 2023 NBA Finals, where the Denver Nuggets secured their first NBA championship title.
 It has also been a venue for NCAA Division I men's basketball tournaments and the NCAA Women's Final Four in 2012.